Not sure what happened to Chapter one, but it seems to have disappeared.

 It's a lonely world to feel alone.
-I was walking around like you don't exist in this world.
+I felt like I was walking around like I didn't exist in this world.
 In a world where everyone wants to connect or feel something.
 I feel nothing.

 I exited my room and closed my door behind myself.
-I count the stairs as I walk downstairs.
+I count the stairs in my head as I walk downstairs.
 There are ten steps.
-I don't know why I do this; it's just mindless like something I only did one day and has always done it since.
+I don't know why I do this; it's just mindless, like something I only did one day and has always done it since.

 It's like how I count to 100 when I brush my teeth.
 Or I hum when I am in the shower.
-My favourite song is over the rainbow.
+My favorite song is 'over the rainbow.'

 As I walk into the kitchen, my mom has my breakfast already set out at the table.
-One slice of turkey bacon, egg white scrambled eggs and an English muffin with a small cheese.
+One slice of turkey bacon, egg white scrambled eggs and an English muffin with a thin piece of cheese.

 I am very picky when it comes to food.
 Everything has to be the right way that I like it.
 If things change, I become agitated or anxious.
 Then I have to leave that place or moment and calm myself down.

-My psychologist calls it to fight or flight mentally that I have, where I get into a situation that scares me, or I can't control or relate to or understand.
-I run away feeling my body respond by shaking, breathing fast, counting really fast or just saying gibberish, pacing in a tight circle or crying out loud, which can cause people to stare.
+My psychologist calls it to fight or flight pattern that I have, where I get into a situation that scares me or can't control or relate to or understand.
+I run away, feeling my body respond by shaking, breathing fast, counting really fast or just saying gibberish, pacing in a tight circle, or crying out loud, which can cause people to stare.